eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 Pipes in eXpServer are the links that allow uni-directional [controlled flow](<https://en.wikipedia.org/wiki/Flow_control_(data)>) of bytes from one node to another.
 A pipe is an instance of `xps_pipe_t` type and is attached to a source instance of type `xps_pipe_source_t` on one end and a sink instance of type `xps_pipe_sink_t` on the other.

-Lets take a look at an example
+Let us take a look at an example

 ![pipe.png](/assets/resources/pipe.png)